MadBomber/aigcm/README.md

-# AIGC
+# aigcm

-The AI git commit message generator.
+The **AI git commit message** generator. ƒ
 ## Overview

-**aigc** is a Ruby gem designed to generate high-quality commit messages for git diffs.
+**aigcm** is a Ruby gem designed to generate high-quality commit messages for git diffs.
 It leverages AI to analyze changes in your codebase and create concise, meaningful commit messages following best practices.

 ## Features